matthewjmiller/mattmiller/CV.md

 ## Local Presentations

+"Lively Words," College of the Ozarks micro-convocation, 21 September 2023.

+Panelist, "Composition Instructor Panel," College of the Ozarks Writing Center Orientation, 2023.

 "Teaching Writing as the Art of Loading Brush," plenary opening session, Ozarks Area Writing Symposium, College of the Ozarks, 10 March 2023.

 "Remembering Gifts," *Remembering to Remember: A Symposium on Truth, Goodness, and Beauty,* College of the Ozarks, 2 February 2023.